 Ants are important in the world of plants.
 They eat plants and seeds, as well as decaying plant, fungus and animal material.
 They consume nectar and thereby pollinate flowers; they eat elaiosomes and thereby disperse seeds.
 They have been singled out in the Bible for the virtue of being hard-working.

 Ants have been active on earth for longer than 100 million years.
-They comprise at least 12 000 species; there may be many more as only a part of the insect world has yet been studied and described.
-Ants are biologically very diverse, so what has been observed in one species may happen or appear very differently in another.
+There are at least 12 000 ant species on earth.
+And there may be more as only a part of the insect world has yet been studied and described.
+Having been here for so long, the ants are biologically very diverse.

 In 1948 Hutchinson and Melville wrote in The Story of Plants about humanity’s increasing control over its physical environment, foreseeing social and even physical evolution of people into dedicated working and controlling castes, resembling the organisation of ant colonies.